 We don’t know about you, but we’re ready for the sun to make a return about now.
-And with that, the first thing that comes to mind is a good barbeque.
+And with that, the first thing that comes to mind is a good barbecue.
 Then we realised, why wait until the mighty 4-day British summer to really enjoy it?
-Sure, we can’t actually cook over the flames as nature intended.
-But we can get pretty darn close, with a smoky, sweet, tangy sauce drizzled on some ribs, mixed in with some pulled pork or used to marinade over chicken.
-We’re salivating even thinking about it.
+Sure, we can’t actually cook over the flames as nature intended, but we can get pretty darn close with a smoky, sweet, tangy sauce drizzled on some ribs, mixed in with some pulled pork or used to marinade veggies or chicken.
+We’re salivating even thinking about it!

-Below we’re going to be looking at some of the best bottled barbeque sauces money can buy.
-If you are vegetarian or vegan, we have you covered.
-Whether you’re wanting a jerk, American or Asian style, there really is something for everyone.
-We’ve got some of the biggest hitters in the land with sauces from Levi Roots, Sweet Baby Ray & Encona.
-You can browse through our recommendations to buy at places like Amazon, eBay and Tesco and treat yourself to a tantalising taste of summer.
+In this article, we’ll be looking at some of the best bottled barbecue sauces money can buy.
+Whether you’re wanting a jerk, American or Asian style sauce or a vegetarian or vegan recipe, there really is something for everyone.
+With offerings from Levi Roots, Sweet Baby Ray and Encona, our recommendations can be found on Amazon, eBay and Tesco.

 What exactly is BBQ sauce?
 It’s a taste that is synonymous with the Southern & Eastern United States.
 Although it's not truly known where the sauce originated from, it is believed to have come from the first American colonies in the 17th century.